Chronodisrupt/Dauuz/README.md

 # DAUUZ (DUZ)

-Elpis — The dangerous thing that shines bright
+Elpis : The dangerous thing that shines bright

-DAUUZ is a fixed-supply digital token designed to reward effort, contribution, and real participation — especially from people ignored by traditional systems.
+DAUUZ is a fixed-supply digital token designed to reward effort, contribution, and real participation, especially from people ignored by traditional systems.